SysKitTeam/docs-point/faq/free-trial.md

 ## Do you offer trial extensions?

 We do not offer trial extensions.
-We recommend starting a monthly subscription which you can cancel at any time.
+We recommend starting a monthly subscription, which you can cancel at any time.

 ## What happens when my trial ends?